Updated by Sophia Ruan Gushée on January 8, 2021

 Please read on for more details.

 Cooking your favorite foods can be a fun activity when using recommended non toxic non stick pans whether you are by yourself or with loved ones.
-Having safe pots and pans in the kitchen is a benefit to your entire family.
+Having safe pots and pans in the kitchen benefits your entire family.

-When cooking, have you wondered about what the safest cooking pans and pots are?
+When cooking, have you wondered what the safest cooking pans and pots are?
 Few people have.
-But we do!
+But I do!
 It is important to use top rated non toxic pans in order to keep your family safe.

 Do you want nontoxic living simplified for you?

 What is the safest cookware to use in your home?
 Some cookware may leach heavy metals and chemicals into food cooked in them.
 These exposures may contribute to health issues.
-Another reason why using quality non toxic saucepans is an intelligent and conscious decision that we should all consider.
+Another reason why using quality non toxic saucepans, pots, and pans is an intelligent and conscious decision that we should all consider.

-While there may be no perfect cookware, when choosing the safest pans to cook with, it's worth wondering about some of the cookware details, like if there are nonstick coatings.
-Or, if under certain circumstances, its material(s) reacts differently.
+When choosing the safest pots and pans to cook with, it's worth wondering about some of the cookware details, like if there are nonstick coatings.
+Or, if under certain circumstances, materials react differently.

 Cast iron requires a different care and maintenance, but I find it worthwhile given my practical nontoxic values.
 It is heavy so please consider that.